elix-tech/kmol/README.md

 All experiments are performed using configuration files (JSON).

 A detailed documentation on how to write configuration files can be found under section 3.4 of `docs/documentation.*.pdf`.
-Sample configurations can be found under `data/configs/`.
+Sample configurations can be found under `data/configs/model/`.

 Each experiment starts with a dataset.
-In these examples we focus on the [https://tripod.nih.gov/tox21/challenge/data.jsp](Tox21 Dataset) for which we define the experimental settings in `data/configs/model/tox21.json`.
+In these examples we focus on the [Tox21 Dataset](https://tripod.nih.gov/tox21/challenge/data.jsp) for which we define the experimental settings in `data/configs/model/tox21.json`.
 After downloading the dataset to a suitable location, point to dataset with the "input_path" option in this JSON file.

 ### Training